 TODAY'S MISSOURI PHARMACY ASSOCIATION

-MPA is a committed group of professional pharmacists with high standards and goals.
+MPA is a committed group of pharmacy professionals with high standards and goals.
 MPA has a rich history of involvement in pharmacy issues on state and national levels.
 With membership, a pharmacist joins others who support the professional ideas for which pharmacy stands.
-In today's changing health care environment, it is critical that pharmacist voices are heard and pharmacy interests are protected, so both the profession and the public may have the best in pharmacy care and service.
+In today's changing health care environment, it is critical that pharmacist voices are heard, and pharmacy interests are protected, so both the profession and the public may have the best in pharmacy care and service.

-MPA is dedicated to provide for its members in many facets, including: Maintaining relationships with the Missouri Board of Pharmacy to protect pharmacy interests; interacting with state legislature and participating in the legislative process to promote and maintain our profession in the state; Participating in educational activities with both colleges of pharmacy; Representing pharmacy with the news media and consumer groups; and Working with the necessary pharmacy organizations on the national level.
-All of these activities are vital to the survival our profession in these changing times.
-Involvement by pharmacists all over the state assure MPA's success.
+MPA is dedicated to providing for its members in many facets, including: Maintaining relationships with the Missouri Board of Pharmacy to protect pharmacy interests; interacting with the state legislature and participating in the legislative process to promote and maintain our profession in the state; Participating in educational activities with both colleges of pharmacy; Representing pharmacy with the news media and consumer groups; and Working with the necessary pharmacy organizations on the national level.
+All of these activities are vital to the survival of our profession in these changing times.
+Involvement by pharmacists all over the state assures MPA's success.

 In 2022, the MPA Bylaws Task Force reviewed the Bylaws and proposed changes to the membership.
 The changes were voted on at the 2022 Annual Conference.
 To access a copy of the MPA Bylaws, click here.